 Articles published in Jurnal Teknologi dan Sistem Komputer (JTSiskom, e-ISSN: 2338-0403, p-ISSN: 2620-4002) have appeared in the following indexes:

-Applying the CrossMark icon is a commitment by Jurnal Teknologi dan Sistem Komputer to maintain the content published and alert readers to changes if and when they occur.
+Applying the CrossMark icon is a commitment by Jurnal Teknologi dan Sistem Komputer to maintain the published content published and alert readers to changes if and when they occur.

 What is Crossmark?

 CrossMark, a multi-publisher initiative from CrossRef, provides a standard way for readers to locate the authoritative version of a document.
 Jurnal Teknologi dan Sistem Komputer recognizes the importance of the integrity and completeness of the scholarly record to researchers and librarians and attaches the highest importance to maintaining trust in the authority of its electronic archive.
-Clicking on the CrossMark icon will inform the reader of the current status of a document and may also provide additional publication record information about the document.
+Clicking on the CrossMark icon will inform the reader of the document's current status and may also provide additional publication record information about the document.